There are openings on the board right now, and always on the some of the committees. If you want to apply, please fill

 - Watershed Issues (formerly Pipeline)

-Consists of the officers, makes decisions between board meetings, authorized to approve up to $300 in expenditures without full Board approval and to make other decisions as needed, including to appoint members to committees.
+Consists of the officers, chaired by the President.
+Makes decisions between board meetings, and to make other decisions as needed, including to appoint members to committees.
 Meets approximately monthly, usually by teleconference.

-The WWALS Board at its April 14, 2019, Quarterly Board Meeting appointed a Nominating Committee, consisting of John S. Quarterman (Chair), Shirley Kokidko, Bret Wagenhorst, and Dan Phllips, to nominate a slate of board members for the open positions for the July 8, 2018 Annual Member Meeting, and for the immediately following Quarterly Board Meeting to nominate a slate of officers and a slate of initital members for an Advisory Committee.
+The WWALS Board at its April 14, 2019, Quarterly Board Meeting appointed a Nominating Committee, consisting of John S. Quarterman (Chair), Shirley Kokidko, Bret Wagenhorst, and Dan Phllips, to nominate a slate of board members for the open positions for the July 14, 2019 Annual Member Meeting, and for the immediately following Quarterly Board Meeting to nominate a slate of officers.

 The mission of the WWALS membership committee is to manage membership records with the goal of building and retaining a strong diversified membership.